How does UM-Flint Emergency Alert work?

 The University of Michigan-Flint will not charge a fee for this service.
 However, by registering, users are responsible for charges made by mobile service providers related to text messages and mobile phone calls - for both actual and test messages.
 We expect to test the UM-Flint Emergency Alert system at least once a semester.

-If my email address is already automatically loaded into the system, why should I register additional devices on Wolverine Access or through the Student Information System?
+If my email address is already automatically loaded into the system, should I register additional devices on Wolverine Access?

 Registering additional phone devices increases your notification options.
 Text messaging is fast and efficient and lessens dependence on receiving emails during an emergency situation.